steqeq/0000/docs/examples/machine_learning/migraphx_optimization.md

 After doing all these transformations, MIGraphX emits code for the AMD GPU by calling to MIOpen or rocBLAS or creating HIP kernels for a particular operator.
 MIGraphX can also target CPUs using DNNL or ZenDNN libraries.

 MIGraphX provides easy-to-use APIs in C++ and Python to import machine models in ONNX or TensorFlow.
-Users can compile, save, load, and run these models using MIGraphX's C++ and Python APIs.
+Users can compile, save, load, and run these models using MIGraphX C++ and Python APIs.
 Internally, MIGraphX parses ONNX or TensorFlow models into internal graph representation where each operator in the model gets mapped to an operator within MIGraphX.
 Each of these operators defines various attributes such as:

 - Number of arguments